miyamam/InvokeV-Container/README_E.md

 # InvokeV Container

-InvokeV Container provides completely new virtual machine clone management and enables more faster and more small on your familiar Hyper-V.
+InvokeV Container provides container virtual machine clone management and enables more faster and more small footprint VMs on your familiar Hyper-V environment.
+InvokeV Container enables linked clone similar feature on your Hyper-V environment.

 ## Feature
 * Enables following virtual machine recycle process with easy way. create, dispose, imaging
 * Enables minimize container image using vhdx differencial file technology
-* Windows、NanoServer、LinuxなどHyper-VがサポートしているOSが利用可能。
-* NanoServerのイメージを利用することで、より速く、より小さくを実現。
-* Hyper-V上のネットワーク、セキュリティーなど仮想マシンと同様の仕様で利用が可能。
-* 既存の仮想マシンとHyper-V上で混在利用が可能。
-* コンテナイメージを自身で作成。
+* All OS supported by HyperV can available (Windows,NanoServer,Linux...etc)
+* If you use NanoServer image for base, deployment enables more faster and more small footprint virtual machine.
+* It can be used in the same specifications as the virtual machine, such as network and security on Hyper-V.
+* Existing virtual machines with Hyper-v on mixed use is possible.
+* Create a container image yourself.
 * Enables both PowerShell and GUI tool management
 * Enables GUI tool management via Remote desktop
 * Enables create new image by combine parent's container image and child container image
 * This container doesn't concern with Windows container and Docer container.

 ## Supported Environment